upes-open/MeetingMinutes-MOM-Generator/README.md

 </div>

 ### About the Project
-> The MOM Generator automates the conversion of spoken language to written meeting minutes, enhancing productivity and accuracy.
+> The MOM Generator is a google chrome extension that automates the conversion of spoken language to written meeting minutes, enhancing productivity and accuracy.
 It utilizes speech-to-text technology to generate comprehensive meeting summaries in both offline and online formats.
 >   - Speech to text Technology: Utilize advanced speech recognition technology to convert spoken language in meetings to text.
 >   - Real time Transcription: Provide the ability to generate meeting minutes in real-time during live meetings.
 >   - Comprehensive Meeting Summaries: Generate detailed meeting summaries that capture key discussion points, decisions, action items, and assigned responsibilities.

 ### Tech Stack